kliao-tala/pyltv/README.md

 **config.py** contains various constants and model parameters required for some forecasting models.
 Values such as max survival, opex rates, and late fees can be specified here.

+# Documentation
+For the full documentation, visit the confluence page